Dr Jill Robbie

-Jill's research interest lies within the field of private law and in particular property law and natural resources.
+Jill's research interest lies within property law, natural resources and sustainability.
 She is currently investigating the tensions between social justice, economic development and environmental protection in the context of the law regulating land use.
 She is particularly interested in analysing these tensions in relation to water.
 Jill is also engaged in comparative law including with the jurisdictions of South Africa, Louisiana and Norway.
 Her monograph "Private Water Rights" was published by the Edinburgh Legal Education Trust in 2015.

-Jill’s current research Project is Reform of Private Water Rights.
+Jill has a long-term research Project on the Reform of Private Water Rights.
 You can find out more information about this Project on the Reform of Private Water Rights webpage.
 She is also a Co-Investigator on an EPSRC Programme Grant on Decentralised Water Technologies for Sustainable Rural Communities.
 You can follow her on Twitter: @JillJRobbie